How to Get Rid of Thrips

 Thrips can cause a variety of damage to crops and ornamental plants, including:

-There are several strategies that can be used to prevent and get rid of thrips from damaging crops and ornamental plants:
+Several strategies can be used to prevent and get rid of thrips from damaging crops and ornamental plants:

 In order to effectively get rid of thrips, it is important to use a combination of these strategies and to monitor plants regularly for the presence of these pests.